 The Lion took the scroll from the right hand of the one who sat on the throne.
 John could see the scars from where the Lamb had been slain.
 With his blood he had purchased for God persons from every tribe and language and people and nation.
 He made them to be a kingdom and priests to serve the one on the throne, and they were to reign on the earth.

 The Lamb would return as the Lion.
 The obedience of the nations would be his.
-Holding the scroll, the King roared.
+Holding the scroll, the King raised his arm as Heaven roared.

 The elders and four creatures around the throne worshiped him, along with angels numbering thousands upon thousands, and ten thousand times ten thousand.
-The Lion of God shook his mane of hair and accepted their worship.
+Throwing back his head and shaking his mane of hair, the Lion of God accepted their worship.
 One word came from them all; “WORTHY!”